 The Pigino Lab investigates the biology and the 3D molecular structure of ciliary components in their native cellular context and in isolation, to understand how they orchestrate cilia-specific functions.
 Our work positions itself right at the interface between structural biology and molecular cell biology.
 Hence, we combine the latest tools and methodologies from both fields, from cryo-electron tomography, over correlative light and fluorescence microscopy (CLEM), to in vitro reconstituted dynamic systems, genetics, biochemistry, image analysis methods, all the way to more classical cell biology.

 Our ultimate goal is to understand the underlying molecular mechanisms of ciliary functions and dysfunctions, so that possible therapeutic strategies for ciliopathies can be developed.

-- 05/2012 - Journal of Structural Biology
+- 09/2020 - Nature Structural Molecular Biology

 Primary cilia are microtubule-based organelles that are important for signaling and sensing in eukaryotic cells.
 Unlike the thoroughly studied motile cilia, the three-dimensional architecture and molecular composition of primary cilia are largely unexplored.
 Yet, studying these aspects is necessary to understand how primary cilia function in health and disease.
 We developed an enabling method for […]

 Cells exposed to starvation have to adjust their metabolism to conserve energy and protect themselves.
 Protein synthesis is one of the major energy-consuming processes and as such has to be tightly controlled.
 Many mechanistic details about how starved cells regulate the process of protein synthesis are still unknown.
 Here, we report that the essential translation […]